Law

 Students accepted into a concentration will receive a designation on their transcript.
 There are a limited number of spots available for students in each concentration, and acceptance into the concentrations will be competitive.

-The program is completed on a full-time basis.
-Part-time registration may be considered in exceptional circumstances.
+The program is completed on a full-time or part-time basis.

 LLM Program (No Concentration): Thesis Option